Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Leave of Absence

-Q: If I am participating in an Employer-paid Return to Work Program during the Elimination Period, do D&R premiums need to be submitted?
+Q: If I am participating in an employer-paid Return to Work Program during the Elimination Period, do D&R premiums need to be submitted?

 A: No, prepayments must be received by HEB Manitoba before the start of your LOA.
 Premiums can be prepaid with post-dated cheques.